The Breakthrough: Critical reception

 The Breakthrough was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 76, based on 20 reviews.
 Andy Gill of The Independent deemed it perhaps "her best, the most vivid realisation of her gripping, confessional style."
 David Browne believed The Breakthrough marked a return for Blige to her dramatic strengths, writing in Entertainment Weekly that the music's "messy sprawl of conflicted emotions feels true to her fierce, prickly personality (not to mention life itself)."
-In The New York Times, Jon Pareles credited the singer for bringing together "hip-hop realism and soul's higher aspirations, hip-hop's digitized crispness and soul's slow-building testimonies."
 Stylus Magazines Thomas Inskeep viewed it as a "return to form" for Blige, calling it her "finest full-length since '99's Mary," while Rolling Stone journalist Barry Walters said that unlike with her previous albums, The Breakthroughs ballads genuinely stand out.

-Prefix critic Norman Mayers found that The Breakthrough "zips confidently through its sixteen tracks.
-The album's first two-thirds is so well paced that the eleventh track seems to come around before you can catch your breath.
-The musical palette is a blend of contemporary Kanye West–style productions and classic mid-tempo soul."
 Andy Kellman from AllMusic said each song proved Blige had been given her "best round of productions" since the mid 1990s.
-Los Angeles Times critic Natalie Nichols credited the producers for "adeptly weaving beats and live instruments, vocals and rapping, melody and rhythm in configurations alternately stark and lush."
 Steve Jones of USA Today wrote that "Blige balances her trademark edginess with the personal happiness she has found in recent years" and her producers "give her compelling musical backdrops".
 A 2023 review from Pitchforks Clover Hope called it "an unofficial marker of a more self-actualized Mary J. Blige" as well as "so self-referential that it almost does function like a greatest-hits record the label wanted".